jle034/rshell/README.md

 3. Pipes (single and chained)

 ##### Known Bugs(hw2)
+	- single and double quotes are always included in string inputs
 	- Cannot pipe with input redirection
-	- Cannot pipe with input and output redirection

 ## ls
 `ls` implements a subset of the GNU `ls` command: